Japan · Vets near me · difficulty very hard

 A USDA stamp isn't enough for Japan — you need a vet who has actually done the export.
 Here's how to find one.

 To export a pet to Japan you need a USDA-accredited veterinarian — but accreditation alone doesn't mean export experience.
-Roughly 20–30% of accredited vets actively handle international exports.
+Only a subset of accredited vets actively handles international exports.
 Confirm the vet has done a Japan certificate before booking.

 Accredited isn’t the same as experienced

 Only a USDA-accredited veterinarian can issue the export health certificate for Japan.
-But of the Los Angeles-area accredited vets we’ve called, only an estimated 20–30% actively handle international exports — and a Japan certificate has its own quirks.
+But accreditation alone doesn’t mean export experience — only a subset of accredited clinics actively handles international certs, and a Japan certificate has its own quirks.
 Before you book the final exam, confirm the clinic has done a Japan export recently.
+Our California registry comes from the USDA NVAP directory and clinic sites — LA County last verified May 2026, the rest of California June 2026.

 Ask before you book